Most of us will face challenges in life.

 It’s anger simmering beneath your skin, barely about to burst, but you keep it under control for laser focus and peak performance.

 When you control anger, you can shut everything down and focus on one thing only: the task at hand.

 Simmering anger can help you enter into what psychologist Mihaly Csikszentmihalyi dubbed “Flow“.

 I’m writing this post after Amazon mistakenly shut down my referral program account.

 If it can’t be fixed it will cost me days of work.

 I was struggling to find the right mindset to write this post.
 Now I use that anger for a full focus session.

-Angela Duckworth in Grit explains very well that success is highly correlated to grit and to hard work and sticking with your endeavors.
+Angela Duckworth in Grit explains that success is highly correlated to grit and staying power.